Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 - idx32ToPatt: lookup from 0...32 to the char pattern.
 - pattToIdx32: lookup from int(char-patt), which is 0...32, to the index of 0...32.
 The normal 0...31 values are stored mirrored to idx32ToPatt, value 32 is used to represent 0.

+Patt and idx32 have different orders, hence the lookup-tables: while idx32 is ordered according to the table about blades on the GA page (and is the numbering of Gaalop), pattern is ordered logically as described below.

 Gaalop doesn't differ between a 0 result and a scalar result of value 0.
 The pattern 0b00100000 is added in this firmware for a 0 value, so the code can differentiate between a 0 result and a scalar result of value 0.

 Bytes needed: 5 * number of objects/transformations. + 33 + 33.
 About 200 bytes in total.

 - the objects are stored as 1-byte object type and a float array of the used 0...31 values.
-E.g. a point uses only the 5 values of 1...5 (all 1-blades) of the 0...31 range.
-Object type of point points to the LUTGAObj size_t pattern for 0b00000000000000000000000000011111 (marking the 1-blades).
+Example: a point is specified by the cgaObject type 1 and an array of floats for the used values, i. e.
+5 values (all 1-blades).
 - pattern is stored as bits from right side (LSB-0), starting with e1.
-The 6th bit marks 0.
+The 6th bit marks 0, i. e. no 0...31 pattern result.
 Example 0b00011001 is e1info with int(patt)=25 and idx=21.
 21 means bit position 22 in the 0...31 array of the values of the variable.